mialkin/docs/csharp/concurrency/synchronization/lock.md

 Mutex is a synchronization primitive that grants exclusive access to the shared resource to only one thread.
 If a thread acquires a mutex, the second thread that wants to acquire that mutex is suspended until the first thread releases the mutex.

 The `Mutex` class enforces thread identity, so a mutex can be released only by the thread that acquired it.
-By contrast, the `Semaphore` class does not enforce thread identity.
-A mutex can also be passed across application domain boundaries.
+By contrast, the [`Semaphore`](semaphore.md) class does not enforce thread identity.

 The thread that owns a mutex can request the same mutex in repeated calls to `WaitOne` without blocking its execution.
 However, the thread must call the `ReleaseMutex` method the same number of times to release ownership of the mutex.